bmc0/dsp/README.md

 	Like the `matrix4` effect, but divides the input into ten individually steered bands in order to improve separation of concurrent sound sources.
 	See the `matrix4` effect description for more information.
-* `remix channel_selector|. ...`
+* `remix selector|. ...`
 	Select and mix input channels into output channels.
-Each channel selector specifies the input channels to be mixed to produce each output channel.
-	`.` selects no input channels.
+Each selector argument specifies the input channels to be mixed to produce an output channel. `.` selects no input channels.
 For example, `remix 0,1 2,3` mixes input channels 0 and 1 into output channel 0, and input channels 2 and 3 into output channel 1.  `remix -` mixes all input channels into a single output channel.
+The active channel selector is used as an input channel mask for the selector arguments.
 * `st2ms`
 	Convert stereo to mid/side.
 * `ms2st`